Elemental Gearbolt: Promotion

 Some winners of Working Designs' contests for Elemental Gearbolt in the 1998 E3 at the Georgia World Congress Center received 'Assassin Case' prizes that contained gold-plated GunCon light guns.
 These Assassin Cases are among the most rare and prized collectibles from the PlayStation era.

 Reception

-Metacritic, which assigns a normalised rating in the 0–100 range, calculated an average score of 76 out of 100 ("Favorable"), based on reviews from 11 professional critics.

-The title featured in 3rd place in a 2022 Retro Gamer list of the 'Top 25 Light Gun Games', with critic Ashley Day describing it as a "unique fusion of shooter and RPG" with "exceptional game design complemented by a captivating world view (reminiscent of Panzer Dragoon), gorgeous anime cutscenes...and one of the greatest soundtracks on PS1".
+According to Famitsu, Elemental Gearbolt sold approximately 16,348 copies during its lifetime in Japan.
+The game received "generally favorable" reviews, holding a rating of 79.71% based on seven reviews according to review aggregators Metacritic and GameRankings.
+GamePro's Four-Eyed Dragon considered it a "strong and enjoyable light-gun shooter with an unusual RPG flair", but saw the pixelated polygonal graphics and short duration as negative points.
+In retrospectives, Elemental Gearbolt has been listed among the best light-gun games on the PlayStation by Retro Gamer, Time Extension, and GamesRadar+.